NEW 2021 online Clear Channel Course now available! Click here for more information.

 You are also likely to be constantly reminded of what you've seen or heard regarding the treatment of animals just by walking past the local butcher, or when browsing through a supermarket, by seeing TV commercials advertising meat, or at the very least by seeing animal products on the plates of others.

 You might wish that you could forget it all and go back to the way things were.
 Kind of like when the character Cypher in the movie 'The Matrix' wishes he had never woken up to reality, and says to Neo, “I know what you're thinking, 'cause right now I'm thinking the same thing … Why oh why didn't I take the BLUE pill?”
-Later on he takes a bite of steak that he wants to believe is “juicy and delicious” again, just as the Matrix wants his brain to believe, and tells Neo that “ignorance is bliss.”
+Later on he takes a bite of steak that he wants to believe is “juicy and delicious” again, just as the Matrix wants his brain to believe, and says with a sigh, “ignorance is bliss.”

 It's true that awareness of widespread violence and suffering doesn't feel particularly blissful, and ignorance may seem appealing in comparison.
 However, by learning to cope with any symptoms of trauma that you're experiencing, you'll be healthier emotionally and in a better position to take a strong stand for issues that matter to you, such as protecting animals from cruelty.